shanteacontrols/OpenDeck/README.md

 OpenDeck is a platform for building MIDI controllers.
 It is a firmware running on various boards which transforms them into class-compliant USB MIDI devices, making them compatible with any MIDI software on any operating system.
 OpenDeck is designed to solve two problems when building a MIDI controller:

 * Coding - there is no need to code anything in order to make changes to the controller or to make it work
-* Making the controller behave the way you want it to - the firmware supports huge number of configurable parameters, all configurable in a Web browser
+* Making the controller behave the way you want it to - the firmware supports a huge number of configurable parameters, all configurable in a Web browser

-Solving this two goals means you can forget about implementation details and focus on having your custom controller built as fast as possible.
+Solving these two goals means you can forget about implementation details and focus on having your custom controller built as fast as possible.

 *Click the image below for a demo video of the [OpenDeck configurator](https://config.shanteacontrols.com)*